bleekere/TAG/test-files/beckett/KLT-queries.md

 ## Capture in encoding

+- list of characters linked to list of speech
 - lines, sentences, speech, speaker
-- stage directions; for actor-Krapp and for tape-Krapp
+- stage directions; for actor-Krapp and for tape-Krapp; may occur anywhere in the text
 - the interactions between actor-Krapp and tape-Krapp
 - discontinuity: the actor-Krapp intervenes in the tape
 - overlap: sentences and lines, paragraphs and page breaks, etc.